dtoney12/React-redux_tutorial_books/README.md

 This warning refers to possible stale variable reference in fetchBooks in which subsequent re-renders may refer to a variable from the previous render and not be updated to the intended new value.

-More information below concerning bugs due to monitor object re-rendering in useEffect (check the useCallback explanation).
+(for more information, refer to the useCallback explanation below).

 2. useEffect callback cannot be an async function.